wp-plugins/woocommerce-mailchimp-plugin/readme.txt

 -Shipping per product:  <a href="http://wordpress.org/plugins/woocommerce-shipping-gateway-per-product/" target="_blank">Information</a> - <a href="http://wordpress.org/plugins/woocommerce-shipping-gateway-per-product/" target="_blank">Free version</a> - <a href="http://www.dreamfox.nl/shop/shipping-gateway-per-product-woocommerce/" target="_blank">Full version</a><br>
 -Payment per product:  <a href="http://wordpress.org/plugins/woocommerce-product-payments/" target="_blank">Information</a> - <a href="http://wordpress.org/plugins/woocommerce-product-payments/" target="_blank">Free version</a> - <a href="http://www.dreamfox.nl/shop/payment-gateway-per-product-woocommerce/" target="_blank">Full version</a>

-== Installation ==

-= For automatic installation: =

-The simplest way to install is to click on 'Plugins' then 'Add' and type 'Woocommerce Delivery Date' in the search field.

-= For manual installation 1: =

-1. Login to your website and go to the Plugins section of your admin panel.
-1. Click the Add New button.
-1. Under Install Plugins, click the Upload link.
-1. Select the plugin zip file (woocommerce-delivery-date.x.x.x.zip) from your computer then click the Install Now button.
-1. You should see a message stating that the plugin was installed successfully.
-1. Click the Activate Plugin link.

-= For manual installation 2: =

-1. You should have access to the server where WordPress is installed.
-If you don't, see your system administrator.
-1. Copy the plugin zip file (woocommerce-delivery-date.x.x.x.zip) up to your server and unzip it somewhere on the file system.
-1. Copy the "woocommerce-product-payments" folder into the /wp-content/plugins directory of your WordPress installation.
-1. Login to your website and go to the Plugins section of your admin panel.
-1. Look for "woocommerce-product-payments" and click Activate.
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently asked questions ==